covidclinical/Phase2.1DataRPackage/README.md

 The QC reports for Phase1.1 and Phase2.1 will be generated in word format.

-## Getting raw data
+## Getting the raw data

-The R library (`FourCePhase2.1Data`) in this repository contains functions for reading raw data of Phase1.1 and Phase2.1.
+The R library (`FourCePhase2.1Data`) in this repository contains functions to read in the Phase2.1 Data.

-## Getting obfuscation level
+## Getting the obfuscation level

-The R library (`FourCePhase2.1Data`) in this repository contains functions for getting the obfuscation level of a specific site.
+The R library (`FourCePhase2.1Data`) in this repository contains functions to get the obfuscation level of a specific site.

 # Get Started